tofuman0/Desktop-Notes-WPF/README.md

 ## Referencing system details

-You are able to reference system details such as computer name, date, time, CPU, Ram and HDDs by entering the below into the desktop text:
+You are able to reference system details such as computer name, date, time, CPU, Ram and HDDs (include free disk space by adding "_includefreespace" as a suffix) by entering the below into the desktop text:

 > \{\{ref=datetime\}\}